 The act of creating a descriptive diagram of links between various types of information to be stored in a database is known as data modeling.
 One of the goals of data modeling is to come up with the most effective way of storing data while yet allowing full access and reporting.

-The data skills are required are: Programming, big data technology, management competence, math and statistics understanding, and data visualization skills are all examples of data modeling.
+The data skills required are: Programming, big data technology, experience working with dbt Cloud, management competence, math and statistics understanding, and data visualization skills are all examples of data modeling.

 A freelancer with these talents has a better chance of landing a data modeling job.
 The remuneration ranges from $55 to $80 per hour, depending on your level of knowledge and experience in this industry.